dedbox/racket-algebraic/README.md

 #lang algebraic/racket/base
 ```

+The package is fully documented, including a tutorial series of
+interpreters developed for and with Algebraic Racket.

 ## Related Work

-When discussing Algebraic Racket, someone inevitably asks a question of
+Whenever I try to discuss Algebraic Racket, someone inevitably asks
-the form, "Why not just use <something else that isn't Haskell>?".
+something like, "Why not just use `<something else that isn't Haskell>`?".

 ### Plain old Racket structs